 If you want to bring your freelancing career to a higher level, get better-paying clients and assignments, consider learning a new language.

 You may be concerned that you won’t be able to properly learn a new language for various reasons, but we want to reassure you: you can if you want.

 You need to establish your goals, the time you want to spend on this, and treat it as a personal project: in this way, you’ll be able to enjoy learning a new language without feeling anxious.

 Improving is key when it comes to freelancing and learning a new language is one of the key strategies to open your mind to new projects and opportunities.

 Why is it important for a freelancer to learn a new language ?

-- Boost your confidence: knowing a new language helps in boosting confidence and in feeding your brain.
+Learning a new language helps in boosting confidence and in feeding your brain.
 If you know you can achieve something, you feel more prone to try new things, also professionally.

-- Help to develop your skills: if you are multilingual, you can read documents and everything in another language.
+If you are multilingual, you can read documents and everything in another language.
 If you’re looking for something, your horizons will open if you know more than one language.

 What are the most important languages to learn?

 When you think about the new language(s) you would like to learn, you have to consider your interest in those languages and how, and if they’re required in the professional environment, you work.